silicagel777/SN8Flash/README.md

 # SonixFlash

-A command-line tool for flashing Sonix SN8F5xxx family of 8051-compatible microcontrollers with cheap USB-UART adapters
+A command-line tool for flashing Sonix SN8F5xxx family of 8051-compatible microcontrollers using cheap USB-UART adapters

 ## Features